investian/investian.in/content/pages/about.md

   - title: Become an Investian today!
     subtitle: Our community
     title_align: center
-    content: >
+    content: >+
       ![](/images/green-giraffe.png)

-      An Exclusive Forum to participate in learning exercises and discuss practical examples so that you can gain experience in doing your own independent analysis.

       Join our strong community of professionals, investors, students, finance enthusiasts looking to build, network, and grow.

+      Get access to an Exclusive Forum to participate in learning exercises and discuss practical examples so that you can gain experience in doing your own independent analysis.

     content_align: left
     form_position: right
     form_width: fourty